apify/apify-docs/sources/platform/actors/development/actor_definition/source_code/example_setup.md

 > We do first copy the `package.json`, `package-lock.json` , and install the dependencies before copying the rest of the source code.
 This way, we can take advantage of Docker's caching mechanism and only install the dependencies when the `package.json` or `package-lock.json` files change.
 This way, the build process is much faster.

 Then it will install the NPM packages and copy the rest of the source code to the `/home/node/src` directory.
-Finally, it will run the `npm start` command which is defined in the `package.json` file:
+Finally, it will run the `npm start` command, which is defined in the `package.json` file:

 ```json
 {